ToolVS

 • Tableau Public — free for public data

-• $75/user/month for Creator (expensive)
+• $75/user/mo for Creator (very expensive)

 • Steeper learning curve